-In 1914 - 1919 and again in 1939 - 1945 the men of our closely knit villages of Clayton le Woods and Whittle le Woods would pay the ultimate price for protecting their country.
+In 1914 - 1919 and again in 1939 - 1945 the men of our closely-knit villages of Clayton le Woods and Whittle le Woods would pay the ultimate price for protecting their country.

 100 years later the names on the stone are still there, and in recent times a few more names have been added.

-Thankyou for visiting the website and please feel free to comment.
+Thank you so much for visiting the website and please feel free to comment.

 All information is researched and published (with some special permissions) by John Melling